-Housing Plus, Inc., (Housing Plus) was formed as a non-profit for the purpose of pursuing grants and other assistance to low-income housing.
-The Commission will have 3 members on the board of the five-member board.
+Housing Plus, Inc., (Housing Plus) was formed as a non-profit for the purpose of pursuing grants and other assistance to low-income housing along with construction and rehabilitation of affordable housing.
+The Commission has four members on the seven-member board.